MLHale/CYBR8480/modules/hybrid-app-tutorial.md

 npm install -g ember-cli
 ```

-Now you should be able to interact on the command line and see the cordova and ember build tools functioning:
+Now you should be able to interact on the command line and see the Cordova and ember build tools functioning:

 ```
 cordova help